aamcmurray/python-projects/README.md

 # AppliedMaths
 A folder containing some methods for dealing with various maths problems.
+  - Derivatives: Using finite differences methods with numpy and matplot lib to find approximate solutions to differentiation problems.
   - ODESolve: A solver for ordinary differential equations using sklearn and scipy.
   - QuadraticSolver: A solver for quadratic equations including matplotlib visualisation.